Provably adaptive reinforcement learning in metric spaces: Main Results

 Finally, we recover the regret rate of~\citet{slivkins2014contextual} in the special case of contextual bandits. \begin{corollary}[Contextual bandits] If $H=1$, then Adaptive Q-learning has regret $\tilde{O}\rbr{K^{\frac{z_c+1}{z_c+2}}}$, which recovers the regret rate of~\citet{slivkins2014contextual}. \end{corollary}

 We now turn to the remarks: \begin{itemize} \item Theorem~\ref{thm:main} gives a regret bound that depends on the packing numbers of the near-optimal set (Definition~\ref{def:good_set}).
 This bound should be compared with the ``metric-specific'' regret guarantee of~\citet{sinclair2019adaptive} or the ``refined regret bound'' of~\citet{touati2020zooming}.
-Both of these results have the same form as ours with all terms in agreement, but with $N_r^{\text{pack}}(\Scal\times\Acal)$ in the place of $N_r^{\text{pack}}(\Pcal_{h,r}^{Q^\star})$.
-As $\Pcal_{h,r}^{Q^\star} \subset \Scal\times\Acal$, our bound is always sharper. \item The more-interpretable bound is in terms of the zooming dimension (Definition~\ref{def:zooming}), which highlights the dependence on the number of episodes $K$.
+Both of these results have the same form as ours, but with $N_r^{\text{pack}}(\Scal\times\Acal)$ in the place of $N_r^{\text{pack}}(\Pcal_{h,r}^{Q^\star})$.
+As $\Pcal_{h,r}^{Q^\star} \subset \Scal\times\Acal$, our bound improves on theirs in this sense, at the cost of a $\sqrt{H\Lambda}$ additional dependence. \item The more-interpretable bound is in terms of the zooming dimension (Definition~\ref{def:zooming}), which highlights the dependence on the number of episodes $K$.
 We obtain a regret rate of $K^{\frac{z_c+1}{z_c+2}}$ for any constant $c>0$, which should be compared with the non-adaptive rate $K^{\frac{d_c+1}{d_c+2}}$ that scales with the covering dimension~\citep{song2019efficient,sinclair2019adaptive,touati2020zooming}.\footnote{We always treat $c$ as a universal constant, so its dependence in the regret bounds is suppressed.} As the zooming dimension can be smaller than covering dimension (recall Figure~\ref{fig:zooming_example}), this bound demonstrates a polynomial improvement over non-adaptive approaches. \item Corollary~\ref{cor:cb} shows that our bound recovers the guarantee from~\citet{slivkins2014contextual}, although his bound does not require that~\eqref{eq:v_lip} holds.
 We give a more detailed explanation on the necessity of~\eqref{eq:v_lip} in Section~\ref{sec:analysis}.
 Nevertheless, the fact that we essentially recover his bound suggests that our results are the natural generalization to multi-step RL. \item Finally, we remark that we can instantiate the result in the tabular setting with finite $\Scal,\Acal$ by taking the metric to be $\Dcal((x,a),(x',a')) = \one\{(x,a)\ne (x',a')\}$.
 In this case we obtain a ``partial'' gap-dependent bound of the form:

 This is not a fully gap-dependent bound because of the $\sqrt{|\Scal|K}$ term, but it does recover an intermediate result of~\citet{simchowitz2019non}.
 In particular, this confirms that the model-free methods can achieve a partial gap-dependent guarantee for the tabular setting. \end{itemize}